What is HNA:

 BED-8004 Academic entrepreneurship

-Participants who need ECTS and want to take the exams register at Studentweb (UiT PhDs) or apply in Søknadsweb (PhDs outside UiT).
+Participants who want the ECTS credits need to take the exam and register through Studentweb (PhDs at UiT) or apply in Søknadsweb (PhDs outside UiT).
 See registration/application deadlines under Courses.
-Other participants should send an email to the HNA coordinators (email@example.com)
+Other participants should send an email to the HNA coordinators (email@example.com).

-Send an email to the HNA coordinators, Elina Halttunen and Hanne Risan Johnsen (firstname.lastname@example.org).
+Send an email to the HNA coordinators, Andrea Gerecht and Hanne Risan Johnsen (firstname.lastname@example.org).